Maleimide: Reactions

+Maleimide is weakly acidic, with a pKa estimated at 10.

 Natural maleimides

-Only a handful of natural maleimides – exemplified by the cytotoxic showdomycin from Streptomyces showdoensis, and pencolide from Pe. multicolor – have been reported.
+One natural maleimide is the cytotoxic showdomycin from Streptomyces showdoensis, and pencolide from Pe. multicolor – have been reported.
 Farinomalein was first isolated in 2009 from the entomopathogenic fungus Isaria farinosa (Paecilomyces farinosus) – source H599 (Japan).

 Biotechnology and pharmaceutical applications

 Maleimide-mediated methodologies are among the most used in bioconjugation.
-Due to exceptionally fast reaction rates and significantly high selectivity towards cysteine residues in proteins, a large variety of maleimide heterobifunctional reagents are used for the preparation of targeted therapeutics, assemblies for studying proteins in their biological context, protein-based microarrays, or proteins immobilisation.
+Due to fast reactions and high selectivity towards cysteine residues in proteins, a large variety of maleimide heterobifunctional reagents are used for the preparation of targeted therapeutics, assemblies for studying proteins in their biological context, protein-based microarrays, or proteins immobilisation.

-For instance, emerging promising targeted drug therapies, antibody-drug conjugates, are constituted of three main components: a monoclonal antibody, a cytotoxic drug, and a linker molecule often containing a maleimide group, which binds the drug and the antibody.
+For instance, antibody-drug conjugates, are constituted of three main components: a monoclonal antibody, a cytotoxic drug, and a linker molecule often containing a maleimide group, which conjugates the drug through thiols or dienes to the antibody.

 Maleimides linked to polyethylene glycol chains are often used as flexible linking molecules to attach proteins to surfaces.
-The double bond readily reacts with the thiol group found on cysteine to form a stable carbon-sulfur bond.
+The double bond readily undergoes a retro-Michael reaction with the thiol group found on cysteine to form a stable carbon-sulfur bond.
+Cysteines are often used for site-selective modifications for therapeutic purposes because of the rapid rate of complete bioconjugation with sulfhydryl groups, allowing for higher levels of cytotoxic drug incorporations.
 Attaching the other end of the polyethylene chain to a bead or solid support allows for easy separation of protein from other molecules in solution, provided these molecules do not also possess thiol groups.

 Maleimide-functionalised polymers and liposomes exhibit enhanced ability to adhere to mucosal surfaces (mucoadhesion) due to the reactions with thiol-containing mucins.
 This could be applicable in the design of dosage forms for transmucosal drug delivery.

+The retro-Michael reactions resulting in maleimide-thiol adducts require precise control.
+The targeting ability of drugs containing the adducts can be easily hindered or lost due to their instability in vivo.
+The instability is mainly attributed to the formation of the thiosuccinimide which might be involved in thiol exchange reaction with glutathione.
+B-elimination reaction follows, resulting in off-target activity and a loss of efficacy of the drugs.

+No general method exist for stabilizing thioesters, such as thiosuccinimides, so that their off-target effects can be eliminated in drugs.
+Problems associated with thiol exchange can be mitigated by hydrolyzing the thiosuccinimide, which prevents elimination of the maleimide-thiol bond.
+The process of ring-opening hydrolysis requires special catalysts and bases, which may not be biocompatible and lead to harsh conditions.
+Alternatively, cysteines in the positively charged environment or an electron-withdrawing group enable the thiosuccinimide ring to undergo self-hydrolysis.

+Another problem with hydrolysis arises if it is applied to N-alkyl-substituted derivatives instead of the N-aryl-substituted derivatives because they hydrolyze at a rate that’s too slow to yield consistently stable adducts.